mukul-kansal/tookanFarmwork/README.md

 Step 1: Clone or Download the SDK

-Step 2: Add TookanTracker.framework to your Project
+Step 2: Add TookanTracker.framework to your Project and drag an drop required "GoogleMaps.bundle" and "GooglePlaces.bundle"framework to you project from clone framework.

 Step 3: Select Target then your app.
 Under General tab go to Frameworks, libraries, and Embedded Content, then select TookanTracker.framework under Embed deselect Do Not Embed and select other option.